DaveVoorhis/Rel/README.md

 This is the live development repository for Rel.

 If you wish to work with the source code, it can be imported directly into Eclipse.

+First, you'll need Eclipse.
+RelUI development requires the Eclipse for RCP and RAP Developers download.
+All the other subprojects will compile with the Eclipse IDE for Java developers.

-First, you'll need the JavaCC Eclipse plugin.
-Download and install it from http://eclipse-javacc.sourceforge.net/
+You'll need the JavaCC Eclipse plugin.
+Download and install it in Eclipse from http://eclipse-javacc.sourceforge.net/

 Then, in Eclipse, select "File | Import... | Git | Projects from Git" and pick "Clone URI".
 The URI is